 Almost every year, Easter and National Jelly Bean Day both fall in April, making it the de facto Month of the Jelly Bean.

-On a normal year, over 16 billion beans are made just for the Easter season.
-With Easter Egg hunts largely cancelled this year, it’s tough to tell whether fewer jelly beans will be needed.
-Perhaps more families will conduct their own private hunts around the house.
-And of course, Easter baskets will still need to be filled.
+In a normal year, over 16 billion beans are made just for the Easter season.
+With things starting to open back up this year, it’s tough to tell whether fewer or more jelly beans will be needed.
+Perhaps people will feel like outdoor Easter egg hunts are safe and go big after a quiet 2020.
+It remains to be seen but should be interesting to watch it play out.

 The interactive map above illustrates each states favorite jelly bean flavor.
 Hover over a state to reveal the top 3 most popular in that state.
 The results are not specific to any one brand of jelly bean.